docker/docs/registry/garbage-collection.md

 process will delete it.

-> **NOTE**: You should ensure that the registry is in read-only mode or not running at
+> **Note**: You should ensure that the registry is in read-only mode or not running at
 > all.
 If you were to upload an image while garbage collection is running, there is the
 > risk that the image's layers will be mistakenly deleted, leading to a corrupted image.